kukuu/NodeServer/secure-back-end-api/README.md

 Our guard middleware will be called on each request and will ensure that the token has the correct scope.
 If it does, we’ll send the data, otherwise we’ll return a 403 Forbidden status and appropriate message.

+## Note

+server.js has been extendd and revisioned to final-server.js

 THIS CONCLUDES THE SECURE BACKEND API!
 HAPPY READING --)